dmx-systems/dmx-documentation/docs/user.rst

 .. figure:: _static/upper-toolbar.jpg
     :alt: Tool bar with workspace and topic map selection

 * Both have a context information button.
 Click them to see more information.
 For the moment the most interesting information is the access control. **The first default workspace and the default topic map are in SharingMode "public" that is: They are not private, but world-readable.** This is important to keep in mind if you are trying DMX on our public demo site or if you installed it on a server that is connected to the internet.
-You can find out more about access control in the section about :ref:`Collaboration and Sharing<user-collaboration-and-sharing-label>`.
+You can find out more about access control in the section about :ref:`Collaboration and Sharing<user-collaboration-and-sharing>`.
 * In the upper right corner there is a button with an arrow.
 It is greyed out right now.

-.. _user-adding-your-first-topic-label:
+.. _user-adding-your-first-topic:

 Adding your first topic
 =======================

+:ref:`Content Authoring<user-content-authoring>` is described in-depth below.
+This is just a short walkthrough to help you create your first items in DMX.

 Right-click into the emptiness.
 A window appears that offers you to search something.